apache/accumulo-website/_docs-2/troubleshooting/tracing.md

 To collect traces, Accumulo needs at least one tracer server running.
 If you are using `accumulo-cluster` to start your cluster, configure your server in `conf/tracers`.
 The server collects traces from clients and writes them to the `trace` table.
-The Accumulo user that the tracer connects to Accumulo with can be configured with the following properties (see the [configuration management][config-mgmt] page for setting Accumulo server properties)
+The Accumulo user that the tracer connects to Accumulo with can be configured with the following properties (see the [configuration overview][config-mgmt] page for setting Accumulo server properties)

  * [trace.user]